1

 Responsibilities

-• DOCUMENTATION - Accurately documents patient information on appropriate forms.
+Documentation - Accurately documents patient information on appropriate forms.
 Demonstrates basic data entry and data retrieval competency in electronic patient records and/or patient supply systems utilized on unit.

-• UNIT SUPPORT ACTIVITIES - Maintains appropriate inventories of unit supplies in patient rooms/bedside stands, and in treatment, utility, medication and linen rooms.
-Cleans, maintains and inventories unit equipment.
-May perform quality control checks on equipment or supplies as directed by the RN.
-Utilizes all equipment appropriately and notifies appropriate person of equipment or facility breakdown or damage.
-Assist with miscellaneous errands, and transportation of medication (including controlled substances) blood, equipment and supplies, as directed by the RN.
-Assist with routine clerical tasks.
+• Utilizes all equipment appropriately and notifies appropriate team members of equipment or facility breakdown or damage.
+Assist with miscellaneous tasks, and transportation of medication (including controlled substances) blood, equipment and supplies, as directed by the RN.

 • Demonstrates knowledge of the population-specific differences and needs of patients in appropriate, specific populations from neonate through adolescence and applies them to practice.
 Demonstrates cultural sensitivity in all interactions with patients/families and co-workers.